microsoft/sbom-tool/README.md

 This command will generate a mirrored set of SBOMs in the output directory, but with the file references removed.
 Note that the SBOM directory and output path arguments can not reference the same directory and the output path should point to an existing, empty directory.

-## Integrating SBOM tool to your CI/CD pipelines.
+## Integrating SBOM tool to your CI/CD pipelines

 You can follow these guides to integrate the SBOM tool into your CI/CD pipelines

 * [Setting up GitHub Actions to use the SBOM tool](docs/setting-up-github-actions.md).
 * [Setting up Azure DevOps Pipelines to use the SBOM tool](docs/setting-up-ado-pipelines.md).